lightning/bolts/05-onchain.md

 on which party the commitment transaction belongs to.

-There can be HTLCs that are not represented by an output: either because they were trimmed as dust or because the receipient has two valid commitment transactions, and the HTLCs differ in each.
+There can be HTLCs that are not represented by an output: either because they were trimmed as dust, or because the receipient has two valid commitment transactions, and the HTLCs differ in each.

 ## Requirements